 You can “table” in front of a supermarket, at a carnival or community event, at a farmer’s market, on a busy sidewalk, at colleges and universities or other highly trafficked locations to educate the general public about our lands in wild Alaska that need protection.
 Tabling brings new and passionate individuals into our supporter network.
 Bring a friend along to make it more fun!
 (NOTE: Only table where you have permission.
 Not all venues will allow you to set up a table without permission or having made advance arrangements.)

 Materials you’ll need:

 2) A postcard or petition: Collecting postcards or petition signatures is a great way to educate the general public about special places in Alaska, add them to our wild Alaska supporter network, and elevate their voices!
-Once they’ve signed, you can deliver their signatures to decision makers and, with their contact information, invite them to continue to be involved.
-League staff can help you determine the best petition or postcard to bring with you at a given time, but click here for more information and materials you can download for successful signature collection.
+Once they’ve signed, you can deliver their signatures to decision makers and, by collecting their contact information, invite them to continue to be involved.
+League staff [lois(at)alaskawild(dot)org] can help you determine the best petition or postcard to bring with you at a given time, but click here for more guidance on successful signature collecting.

-3) Catchy materials: If you do use a table, provide informational materials allow people to more deeply explore information about wild Alaska.
+3) Catchy materials: If you do use a table, provide and spread out informational materials to allow people to more deeply explore information about wild Alaska.

 - "The Sacred Place Where Life Begins," A Film by Kristin Gates and Jeremy Là Zelle

 - Hearing in DC in the Energy and Natural Resources Committee video

 - Welcome to Gwichyaa Zhee